SoumyaSagnik/Interview-Questions/readme.md

 - `Error Handling`: The error handling methods are called when there's an error during rendering, in a lifecycle method, or in the constructor of any child component.
 During error handling, we have 2 methods: `static getDerivedStateFromError` `componentDidCatch`.

 ---

+16. Why redux uses immutable objects?

+- Redux objects are made immutable for the following reasons:

+- Predictability: By making redux objects immutable, the state of the application becomes predictable.
+When an action is dispatched to the store, the state is updated by returning a new object with the updated properties, rather than mutating the existing object.
+This means that the state of the application can be tracked and easily tracked back to the source of the changes.

+- Performance: By using immutable objects, the performance of the application can be improved, particularly when working with large data sets.
+Because immutable objects can be shared between different parts of the application without worrying about them being mutated, unnecessary copies of data can be avoided, leading to faster perfromance.

+- Debugging: Debugging can be easire with immutable objects because they allow you to easily trace the state of the application back to the source of the changes.

+---